MRWaelGhandoura/css-html-first-project/README.md

 # SUNDSVALL FISHING CLUB

 ![image](https://user-images.githubusercontent.com/99558735/162912877-1af0b088-5b02-43ec-a7dd-56a9d2d5973f.png)

-link to the project https://mrwaelghandoura.github.io/css-html-first-project/
+Link to the project: https://mrwaelghandoura.github.io/css-html-first-project/

-The Sundsvall fishing club website is a page for beginners and professional fishing lovers that are looking for adventures and tours all around Sweden.
+**The Sundsvall fishing club website is a page for beginners and professional fishing lovers that are looking for adventures and tours all around Sweden.**

 ## Author
-Wael Ghandoura
+**Wael Ghandoura**

 ## Project Overview
 - Include a picture of site that shows it in responsive states and links to deployed code: http://ami.responsivedesign.is/